+As a child, I spent summers by the sea on Fire Island and in the mountains of Pennsylvania.
+I was free to roam and explore on my own and developed an intrinsic love of the sea and Eastern woodlands.
 In my twenties I lived in the Southwest and painted the incredible vistas of sky with dusty pink-colored mountains and silver rivers running through the landscape.
-I accompanied my husband, an archaeologist, as he traveled through New Mexico and Arizona visiting ancient ruins.
+I accompanied my husband, an archaeologist, as we lived in Southern Colorado, and traveled through New Mexico and Arizona visiting ancient sites.
 The light and colors of the sky and earth were brilliant and required color palettes very different than those used for the gardens, waters, and countryside of the Northeast.

 Colorado University in Boulder